-- 7.1 In every course, twenty five (25) marks shall be assigned for projects, out of which twenty (20) shall be assigned to a written project and five (5) marks for project presentation or viva voce. - 7.2 The Undergraduate Council shall, before the commencement of the semester, or at least on the day of commencement of the semester, notify on the Notice Board as well as the website of the University the last date for submission of projects in the courses offered in that semester.
-Hard copies and soft copies of projects should be submitted to the concerned teacher by 5 p.m. on the prescribed date, and a soft copy of the project should be uploaded on the software meant for checking similarity and plagiarism.
-The concerned subject teacher shall maintain a record of submission of hard copies, in a register supplied by the Examination Department.
-Half a mark shall be deducted from the marks awarded for the Projects submitted, for each day's delay in submission of projects, after the prescribed date and time by the concerned teacher.
-However, no project shall be accepted by the concerned teacher beyond six days after the date prescribed.
-Students shall be permitted to appear in the end-semester examination, subject to their having submitted their projects, and completed their presentation/viva-voce. - 7.3 The Undergraduate Council shall, notify on the Notice Board as well as the website of the University, a uniform set of deadlines for completion of presentations/viva-voce. - 7.4 The subject teacher shall notify specific project titles / topics to all the students either before the commencement of semester vacation or prior to the commencement of the semester in which the course is offered.
-The teachers shall also guide the students in methodology of data collection, research and writing of the projects. - 7.5 The Presentation or viva voce of the projects, shall be organized only after the submission of the projects by the students.
-Such presentations or viva/voce shall be conducted by teacher in the presence of atleast five other students.
-Presentations or viva voce shall not be carried out during regular class hours. - 7.6 Plagiarism in projects submitted by the students shall constitute a serious academic malpractice and shall carry mandatory punishment of forfeiture of all marks in the concerned subject and / or suspension from the University for a maximum of one academic year. - (A) A different framework shall govern the First Semester students as far as the written projects and viva voce/ presentation are concerned.
+- 7.2 The Undergraduate Council shall, before the commencement of the semester, or at least on the day of commencement of the semester, notify on the Notice Board as well as the website of the University the last date for conducting/administering the project (written component) in the courses offered in that semester along with CDC approved evaluation scheme.
+Hard copies (on demand by the subject faculty member) and soft copies of projects should be submitted to the concerned subject faculty member and uploaded on the software meant for checking similarity and plagiarism by 1:00 pm on the prescribed date.
+An internal deadline may be set by the subject faculty member before the expiry of the deadline set by the Undergraduate Council.
+A deadline for oral component may also be set by the subject faculty member shall maintain a record of submission in a register supplied by the Examination Department.
+The subject faculty may have any scheme of penalty for delay in project submission or appearance in oral component as approved by the CDC.21 - 7.3 The Undergraduate Council shall, notify on the Notice Board as well as the website of the University, a uniform set of deadlines for completion of projects (written and oral components).
+In no case any request shall be made for an extension of project deadlines either with the subject faculty member or with the Undergraduate Council.22 - 7.4 The subject faculty member shall notify and assign specific projects to all the students either before the commencement of semester vacation or prior to the commencement of the semester in which the course is offered.
+The subject faculty members shall also guide the students in methodology of the projects.23 - 7.5 Projects shall not be administered during regular class hours.24 - 7.6 Plagiarism and/or use of any means of artificial intelligence in projects submitted by the students shall constitute a serious academic malpractice and shall carry mandatory punishment of forfeiture of all marks in the concerned subject and / or suspension from the University for a maximum of one academic year.
+Such malpractices shall be reported by the concerned subject faculty member and shall be dealt with by the disciplinary committee as per Rule 12.25 - (A) A different framework shall govern the First Semester students as far as the written projects and viva voce/ presentation are concerned.
 First Semester students shall be required to submit only one written project (along with viva voce or presentation) for 25 marks and also undertake activity-based learning option/s for a further 25 marks.
 The average of these two components shall account for 25 marks each in Legal Methods, Law of Torts-I, History of Legal and Constitutional Development, and Political Science-I. 25 marks in English-I shall be awarded on the basis of specific activities prescribed by the concerned faculty member.
 First semester faculty members shall develop and communicate the activity based learning options to students in the First Semester within two weeks of the commencement of the academic session.
 Clause 6.1 shall apply in all other respects to First Semester students as well.